Friday-Monday from Friday March 10th to Monday March 27th, 11am-4pm.

 Historic Houses Walsingham Abbey offers FREE admission to Members of Historic Houses.
-We will be scanning members’ cards at the gate using the Historic Houses phone app, please place your card on the counter for scanning.
+We scan members’ cards at the gate using the Historic Houses phone app.
+No admission without a valid membership card.

-Walsingham lies about half way between Fakenham and Wells-next-the Sea in North Norfolk.
+Walsingham lies about half way, just over four miles, from either Fakenham or Wells-next-the Sea in North Norfolk.

 Walsingham Abbey is in the centre of the village of Little Walsingham.

 Pay and display at the Mill Car Park, about 2 minutes walk from our entrance.
-Card payments taken.
+Card and cash payments taken.

 Turning into the car park is from Common Place if coming from the south, or via Cokers Hill from Egmere Road if from the west.